Trampolines and Your Insurance Policy, Explained

 Does renters or homeowners insurance cover trampolines?

-At Lemonade, we generally remove liability coverage as it pertains to trampolines, based on the inherent danger and high risk involved.
+At Lemonade, we generally remove renters insurance liability coverage as it pertains to trampolines, based on the inherent danger and high risk involved.
 (FYI, the same rule of thumb applies to other entertaining-but-dicey contraptions like bounce houses and inflatable slides.)
 What does that mean?
 Well, in most cases, if someone breaks a leg while trampolining, or otherwise damages their belongings, it will not be covered.

 If your trampoline is unsecured and a strong wind sends it flying into your neighbor’s yard, where it smashes into their Volvo… sorry, you’d be out of luck.
 In this regard, consider it to be a classic case of TAYOR (Trampoline At Your Own Risk).